If an ilness has set you back, we'll help you move forward

 Rates of asbestos-related disease are higher in the UK than in many parts other parts of the world.
 The use of asbestos was permitted in the UK industry for years after many other countries banned the mineral.

-The charity Mesothelioma UK estimates that around 2500 people are diagnosed with the disease each year.
 The TUC state that around 4000 people die each year as a result of asbestos-related cancers and other illness, long after the material's use was outlawed.

-A large of legislation and case law now exists to protect the public and to ensure that people who have developed asbestos-related disease can claim compensation.
+A large body of legislation and case law now exists to protect the public and to ensure that people who have developed asbestos-related disease can claim compensation.

 Who can claim for asbestos-disease?